Augustine of Hippo: Relics

 In October 1695, some workmen in the Church of San Pietro in Ciel d'Oro in Pavia discovered a marble box containing human bones (including part of a skull).
 A dispute arose between the Augustinian hermits (Order of Saint Augustine) and the regular canons (Canons Regular of Saint Augustine) as to whether these were the bones of Augustine.
 The hermits did not believe so; the canons affirmed they were.
-Eventually Pope Benedict XIII (1724–1730) directed the Bishop of Pavia, Monsignor Pertusati, to make a determination.
+Pope Benedict XIII (1724–1730) directed the Bishop of Pavia, Monsignor Pertusati, to make a determination.
 The bishop declared that, in his opinion, the bones were those of Augustine.

 The Augustinians were expelled from Pavia in 1785, Augustine's ark and relics were brought to Pavia Cathedral in 1799.
-San Pietro fell into disrepair but was finally restored in the 1870s, under the urging of Agostino Gaetano Riboldi, and reconsecrated in 1896 when the relics of Augustine and the shrine were once again reinstalled.
+San Pietro fell into disrepair but was restored in the 1870s at the urging of Agostino Gaetano Riboldi.
+It was reconsecrated in 1896 when the relics of Augustine and the shrine were once again reinstalled.

 In 1842, a portion of Augustine's right arm (cubitus) was secured from Pavia and returned to Annaba.
-It now rests in the Saint Augustin Basilica within a glass tube inserted into the arm of a life-size marble statue of the saint.
+It now rests in the Saint Augustin Basilica within a glass tube inserted into the arm of a life-size marble statue of Augustine.

-Views and thought
+Theology

 Augustine's large contribution of writings covered diverse fields including theology, philosophy and sociology.
 Along with John Chrysostom, Augustine was among the most prolific scholars of the early church by quantity.